davedittrich/python_secrets/README.rst

    .. code-block:: shell

        $ psec -e test secrets generate
+       new password variable "gosecure_app_password" is not defined new string variable "gosecure_client_ssid" is not defined new string variable "gosecure_client_ssid" is not defined new string variable "gosecure_client_psk" is not defined new password variable "gosecure_pi_password" is not defined new string variable "gosecure_pi_pubkey" is not defined

        $ psec -e test secrets show --no-redact --fit-width +-----------------------+----------+------------------------------+
        | Variable              | Type     | Value                        |